gauravrajput4201/job_portal/README.md

  git clone <repository-url>
 cd <repository-folder>
 ```

 ## Install Dependencies

 Run the following command to install all necessary dependencies:

     npm install

 ## Run the Application

     npm run dev

+## ⚠️ GitHub Login Warning

+    Always run http://localhost:3000 for GitHub Authentication during development."
+    GitHub OAuth requires the redirect URL to match exactly.
+Ensure that the development server is running on http://localhost:3000 to avoid mismatched redirect errors.
 ## Documentation

 Architecture and Design